 Also, there’s huckleberry BBQ sauce.
 This could be very tasty!
 Many barbecue sauces have a sweet side to counter the spicy kick.
 I regret not buying the BBQ sauce when I had the chance.

 Want to find some huckleberries on your own?
 They grow wild in the mountains and forests.
 They’re full of sugar, making them a favorite food of bears, so watch your back out there!

 Huckleberries look similar to darker blueberries.
 Late summer is considered to be huckleberry season in Montana, with the tastiest berries available for picking between mid-August and mid-September.

 Locals have been known to keep their favorite huckleberry-picking spots secret to avoid competition.
 So we won’t be sharing any specific places to find them.
 But if you’re doing a lot of Montana hiking, you may happen upon some along the way.

-If you really want huckleberries, forget trying to find them in the wild – stop by a restaurant or farmer’s market at one of the towns near Glacier NP.
+If you really want huckleberries in Montana, forget trying to find them in the wild – stop by a restaurant or farmer’s market at one of the towns near Glacier NP.

 Even if they don’t have your favorite huckleberry item on the menu, they might be willing to accommodate your crazy desires, like a huckleberry float made from huck ice cream and pop.

 As a sweet fruit similar to a blueberry, the huckleberry would seem to be perfect for boozy mixed drinks.
 Fortunately, some area distilleries make huckleberry vodka and other spirits.
 Bartenders will gladly serve up a huckleberry margarita.